smaragdiludus/smaragdiludus.github.io/docs/subscribe.md

 ---
 title: subscribe
-author: Smaragdi Ludus
+author: Smaragdi Ludus by Celebra Anser
-tags: [beginning]
+tags: []
-hide: footer, navigation, toc, tags
+hide: toc
 comments: true
 ---

 Hi friend!

 If you want to receive a notification when new Smaragdi Ludus' notes are posted feel free to subscribe.
 It is a small act that let us grow and we are sure you will grow with us.
 You are welcome!